 MySQL Installer will install and configure MySQL Connector/Net for you.

 MySQL for Windows is available in several distribution formats, detailed here.
 Generally speaking, you should use MySQL Installer.
-It contains more features and MySQL products than the older MSI, is simpler to use than the Zip file, and you need no additional tools to get MySQL up and running.
+It contains more features and MySQL products than the older MSI, is simpler to use than the compressed file, and you need no additional tools to get MySQL up and running.
 MySQL Installer automatically installs MySQL Server and additional MySQL products, creates an options file, starts the server, and enables you to create default user accounts.
-For more information on choosing a package, see Section 1.2, “Choosing An Installation Package”.
+For more information on choosing a package, see Section 1.2, “Choosing an Installation Package”.

 A MySQL Installer distribution includes MySQL Server and additional MySQL products including MySQL Workbench, MySQL Notifier, and MySQL for Excel.
 MySQL Installer can also be used to upgrade these products in the future.